 - Serving as an informed and independent voice in policy debates

 - Identifying, articulating, and evaluating current STI policy issues

 - Transforming ideas and emerging STI problems into policy issues

 - Providing a constructive forum for the exchange of ideas and information between key stakeholders in the policy arena

 - Contributing to proper implementation of AU’s STI Strategy for Africa and other important frameworks.

 The think tank’s work to use research to inform policies encompasses:

-- Creating committees of experts in the six science areas– climate change; health and wellbeing; STEM (science, technology, engineering and mathematics); water and sanitation; sustainable energy; food security and nutritional wellbeing that we focus on, to promote evidence-based policymaking.
-The first of these is the Health and Wellbeing Committee, which will review and provide evidence for making sound health policies
+- Creating committees of experts in the six science areas– Environment and climate change; health and wellbeing; natural science; policy and governance and social sciences and humanities that we focus on, to promote evidence-based policymaking.

-- Under the NEPAD Agency’s leadership, the Academy is also leading efforts to develop an African health research strategy for the AU
+- Under the AUDA-NEPAD Agency’s leadership, the Academy is also leading efforts to develop an African health research strategy for the AU

 - Convening fora to facilitate multi-stakeholder dialogue on emerging STI issues